Derecho-Project/derecho/README.md

 This will place the binaries and libraries in the sub-directories of `Release`.
 The other build type is Debug.
 If you need to build the Debug version, replace Release by Debug in the above instructions.
 We explicitly disable in-source build, so running `cmake .` in `derecho` will not work.

-Once the project is built, install it by run:
+Once the project is built, install it by running:
 * `make install`

-By default, derecho will be install into `/usr/local/`.
+By default, Derecho will be installed into `/usr/local/`.
 Please make sure you have `sudo` privileges to write to system directories.

 Successful installation will set up the followings in `$DESTDIR`:
 * `include/derecho` - the header files